cladelpino/MoodleAssignmentScripts/README.md

 1. Create a folder in your system where the process will take place.

-2. Download/Copy the script GenerateFolderStructure.bat to this folder.
+2. Copy the script GenerateFolderStructure.bat to this folder.

 3. This folder must have a subfolder name "Students".